How to create data feeds for your Facebook and Instagram marketing through the Facebook Commerce Manager

 Choosing and Transforming Attributes

-In the "Attributes" tab, you need to select the attributes you want to make up your feed.
+In the 'Attributes' tab, select the attributes you want to make up your feed.

-- Select the attributes that have content (not necessarily the name) that matches the content you want to output in the feed (1).
+- Select the attributes that have the content (not necessarily the name) that matches the content you want to output in the feed.
+When you are finished, click the purple 'Add attributes' button.

 |CONCAT formula in a Computed Attribute||To set up new, competitive titles or descriptions based on other attributes|